 They join the five other members Renault has now worked with on a number of information media: Mrs. Françoise de Saint Sernin, Mrs. Agnès Morin (Renault employee), M. Bertrand Pimort, M. François Beal, M. Jacques Valin (retired Renault employee), M. Jean Guerin, M. Eric Maudieu and M. Claude Samuel.

 In 2014, the Committee will meet on March 6, April 30 and other dates to be confirmed.

-From left to right: François de Saint Sernin, Eric Maudieu, Claude Samuel, Jean Guérin (up), François Beal, Agnès Morin, Bertrand Pimort and Jacques Valin (bottom)
+From left to right: François de Saint Sernin, Eric Maudieu, Jacques Valin, Jean Guérin (up), François Beal, Agnès Morin, Bertrand Pimort (bottom)